Lil Durk discography

+On June 2, 2015, Durk released his debut studio album, Remember My Name, which served as his first release for Def Jam Recordings.
+Remember My Name became his first project to chart on the Billboard 200, debuting and peaking at the 14th position.
+On July 22, 2016, Durk released his second studio album, Lil Durk 2X.
+The album peaked at number 29 on the Billboard 200.
 On March 30, 2018, Durk released his eighth commercial mixtape, Just Cause Y'all Waited.
 The mixtape peaked at number 57 on the Billboard 200.

-Durk released his third studio album, Signed to the Streets 3, the last installment of his Signed to the Streets trilogy, on November 9, 2018.
+On November 9, 2018, Durk released his third studio album, Signed to the Streets 3, the last installment of his Signed to the Streets trilogy.
 The album peaked at number 17 on the Billboard 200.

-Durk released his fourth studio album, Love Songs 4 the Streets 2, a sequel to Love Songs 4 the Streets, on August 2, 2019.
-The album peaked at number two on the Billboard 200.
-Durk released a compilation album with Only the Family, Family over Everything, on December 11, 2019.
-The album peaked at number 93 on the Billboard Hot 100.
+On August 2, 2019, Durk released his fourth studio album, Love Songs 4 the Streets 2, a sequel to Love Songs 4 the Streets.
+The album debuted and peaked at number four on the Billboard 200.
 On May 8, 2020, Durk released his fifth studio album, Just Cause Y'all Waited 2, a sequel to Just Cause Y'all Waited.
-The album peaked at number two on the Billboard 200.

-Durk released his sixth studio album, The Voice, on December 23, 2020.
-The album also peaked at number two on the Billboard 200, tying with Just Cause Y'all Waited 2.
+The album debuted at number five and later became his first album to reach the top-2, reaching number two on the Billboard 200.
+On December 24, 2020, Durk released his sixth studio album, The Voice.
+The album also peaked at number two on the Billboard 200, tying with Just Cause Y'all Waited 2 for his highest charting album at the time.
 From the deluxe edition of the album, it produced the top-40 song, "Finesse Out the Gang Way", which features Lil Baby and reached number 39 on the Billboard Hot 100.
 On June 4, 2021, Durk released a collaborative album with Lil Baby, The Voice of the Heroes, which is named after Durk's nickname of "the Voice" and Baby's nickname of "the Hero".
-The album debuted and peaked atop the Billboard 200, giving Durk his first chart-topping project.
-It produced the top-40 single, the album's title track, "Voice of the Heroes", which peaked at number 21 on the Hot 100.
-"Hats Off", a collaboration with Travis Scott, another song from the album, became a top-20 song, debuting and peaking at number 16 on the chart.
-The album also contains two top-40 songs, "2040" and "How It Feels", which debuted and peaked at numbers 31 and 34 on the Hot 100, respectively.
+The album debuted and peaked atop the Billboard 200, giving Durk his first No.1 album on that chart.
+The album produced the Billboard Hot 100 top-40 songs: the Title Track (No. 21 peak), "Hats Off" (No. 16 peak), which is a collaboration with Travis Scott, "2040" (No. 31 peak), and "How It Feels" (No. 34 peak).
+All four songs debuted at their peak position.